Let’s talk about heatmap in a bit. First let me give you the overview.

 Content marketers are constantly looking for ways to evaluate the success of their marketing efforts.
+They have been relying on important digital marketing KPIs to scale their work.
 It is important for every organization to access the success or failure of their digital marketing efforts.

 The increase in competition has forced organizations to work hard and attract consumers.
 Bounce rates, conversion rates, click-through rates, and customer engagement are the new metrics of marketing success.
 An important tool in measuring this success is Heatmap: Visual Analysis Tool.

-Yes, you are successful in bringing a visitor to your website through targeted online advertisements.
+Yes, you are successful in bringing a visitor to your website through different eCommerce strategies like following the Facebook ad tips or PPC services or even search engine optimization services.
 But what if you are not getting enough conversions?
 Why are the users not clicking on the demo button?
-Why are there no marketing qualified leads generated?
+Why is the click through rate less?
+And why are there no marketing qualified leads generated?
 Where are the sales?

 You know that your CTA is working perfectly.
 There is increased traffic on your website.
 The digital analytics page also shows favorable statistics.
 Then what is wrong?

-A very important part of search engine optimization is that of tweaking the website to the visitor’s needs.
+A very important checklist of search engine optimization is that of tweaking the website to the visitor’s needs.
 Focusing on what will engage a visitor on your website is the key.

-It is crucial to know what areas on your website are working well.
-And what areas need improvement.
+It is crucial to know what areas on your website are working well and what features you need to have in Ecommerce store.
 Most users spend not more than a few seconds on a webpage.
 It is important that you attract and engage your viewers from the first second.